 Before you get started…

-Next, put on latex gloves.
+- Next, put on latex gloves.
 Do not skip this step.
 Getting the juice of the pepper on your hand will result in discomfort.
 Rubbing your eye with that hand will result in a whole lot of pain.
-Going to the bathroom after touching the raw insides of a habanero…….well I don’t even want to speculate what THAT feels like.

-Now, lay the pepper flesh flat on the board, with the inside facing up.
+- Now, lay the pepper flesh flat on the board, with the inside facing up.
 You know take the spoon, and gently scrap the inside wall of the pepper.
 On the inside of the pepper, there are many small ‘blisters’ that contain capsaicin.
-Pressing/dragging the spoon along this wall should burst most of these blisters, making it easier to rinse/dissolve the capsaicin in the next steps.
+You are basically ‘bursting’ these capsaicin blisters.

-At this point we will do the ‘magic’.
+- At this point we will do the ‘magic’.
 Place your now quartered, rinsed peppers into a glass that is large enough to hold them.
 Then, add your liquor to this glass so that all of the pepper is submerged.
-The capsaicin will be dissolved by the alcohol, and over time the spice level will drop more and more.
+The capsaicin will be dissolved by the alcohol (Yay Science!), and over time the spice / heat level will drop more and more.

 About that liquor……